 At 24, Yohanes Marshall Santoso (who goes by Marshall) MA ’13 has invented his own koan: “The key to looking for a job is to not worry about the job.”
 That’s easy for Santoso to say.
-Come September, the young graduate will join Ernst & Young doing valuation analysis for the Boston firm.
+The young graduate recently joined Ernst & Young doing valuation analysis for the Boston firm.

 But the road to landing the job was paved with perseverance, spirited self-competition and some help from Brandeis classes and the career center.
 Oh, and old-fashioned preparedness.
 In short, the job search is all about building relationships, according to Santoso.